 - Records of business taxes (all year)

-For independent contractors, taxes are one those unpleasant tasks that requires attention all year long--whether it's planning for taxes, filing taxes, paying estimated taxes or even knowing what documents to save for taxes.
+For independent contractors, taxes require attention all year long – whether it's planning for taxes, filing taxes, paying estimated taxes, or even knowing what documents to save for taxes.
 This guide to independent contractors' taxes can help you with all of these.